rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/authentication/sessions/`<name>`
-where `<name>` is taken from one of the names returned from GET /v1/sessions
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/authentication/sessions/admin
 ```

 ##### POST /v1/authentication/sessions/`<name>`/disconnect
-where `<name>` is taken from one of the names returned from GET /v1/sessions and `<reason>` is text explaining why the user is being disconnected.
 ```
 curl -k -H "Content-Type: application/json" -X POST https://192.0.2.0/web/api/v1/authentication/sessions/anotherusername/disconnect  -b cookies.txt -d "{\"reason\":\"`Need to use the library.`\"}"
 ```